LLNL/scr/scripts/python/commands/README.md

 ## scr\_run

-The ``scr_run`` script and its variants provide a high-level wrapper around the above scipts.
+The ``scr_run`` script provides a high-level wrapper around the above scipts.
-They can automatically relaunch a job and avoid down nodes after detecting a failure, and they scavenge any cached datasets before exiting the allocation.
+It can automatically relaunch a job and avoid down nodes after detecting a failure, and it scavenges any cached datasets before exiting the allocation.

 Usage: